-These Mazu Evening Star are the perfect shorts to round out your journey at the Vallée de Mai.
+These Onia Charles 7 Swim Shorts are the perfect shorts to round out your journey the Vallée de Mai.
 In the essential black tone, the trunks, inspired by Hong Kong’s rich maritime history, are the perfect pair of swimwear to take you everywhere from the hiking trails to the ocean waters under the hot tropical sun that consumes Seychelles.
-Pair with these Tom Ford D-Frame Tortoiseshell Acetate Polarized Sunglasses to equally allow you to enjoy the climate of Seychelles comfortably and in style.
+Pair with these Mr. Leight Roku S 47 Acetate Round-Frame Sunglasses are a laid-back option that will allow you to enjoy the climate of Seychelles both comfortably and in style.

 Snorkelling & Diving

 While it may be much lesser-known, Seychelles certainly rivals the Maldives in terms of the Indian Ocean’s great diving locations.
 Luckily, October is one of the best months to go diving in Seychelles, as the seas are calmer, the weather is slightly cooler and the boats can reach more remote spots.
 The granite outcrop known as Îlot sits just north of Mahé where you can find one of the highest densities of fish life in all of Seychelles, whereas the nearby granite plateau known as Shark Bank is rich in marine life that expands out to barracuda, jackfish, stingrays, white tip reef sharks and whale sharks.